Zelrin/arch-btrfs-install-guide/README.md

 You can now reboot.
 # Snapper
 I suggest setting snapper up after you have a working system.
-This snapper section has some differences from unicks.eu's guide, mainly he sets it up so new snapshots are created before and after package management, but I just like to have 12 hourly and 7 daily snapshots, because if my system breaks after changing some root configurations and the last time I did anything with my packages was week ago, I would lose my other successful configurations.

 Install the required packages for snapper and btrfs:
 ```